Chapter 1: Caltrans Construction Organization, Section 2: Public Relations

 The employees assigned to construction should have a thorough knowledge of the plans and specifications governing the contract.
 This should promote good relations with the contractor’s personnel.
 If the resident engineer and assistant resident engineers demonstrate thorough knowledge of the plans and specifications, it is more likely that the contractor’s personnel will respect the resident engineer’s judgment in cases where contract interpretation becomes an issue.
 A satisfactory relationship between Caltrans and the contractor generally results from good communication between the resident engineer and the contractor’s superintendent.

 Contract administration involves several attributes.
-Ideally, resident engineers and assistant resident engineers should be experienced, resourceful, and considerate, in addition to having a thorough knowledge of the specifications and the work to be done.
+Ideally, resident engineers and assistant resident engineers should be experienced, resourceful, considerate, and have a thorough knowledge of the specifications and work to be done.

 1-204 Relations With Utility Companies and Other Public Agencies

 Good public relations with internal and external stakeholders will have a beneficial effect in completing a construction project within scope, schedule, and budget.
-Pre-construction discussions that may affect Caltrans functional units or local agencies and communities should involve all stakeholders.
+Preconstruction discussions that may affect Caltrans functional units, local agencies, or communities should involve all stakeholders.

-The resident engineer should make early personal contact and establish a mutually beneficial working relationship with staff of affected utility companies and other agencies.
-Such agencies may include: local school districts, local transit agencies, permitting agencies, California Highway Patrol and local police organizations, local bicyclist and pedestrian advocacy groups, local community groups, and any other government agency or local group with interest in the project.
-Early personal contact with staff from these agencies and groups will acquaint them with upcoming construction operations and will enable them to have input and schedule their work or services to the best advantage of all concerned.
+The resident engineer should make early personal contact and establish a mutually beneficial working relationship with staff of affected utility companies or other agencies.
+Agencies may include: local school districts, local transit agencies, permitting agencies, California Highway Patrol, local police organizations, local bicyclist and pedestrian advocacy groups, local community groups, local Native American tribal governments, and any other government agency or local group with an interest in the project.
+Early personal contact with staff from these agencies and groups will acquaint them with upcoming construction operations and will enable them to have input and schedule their work or services to the best advantage of all concerned parties.

 1-205 Relations With the Public

-By courteously listening to and addressing questions and concerns, the resident engineer can generate good faith with the general public and individuals.
+By courteously listening to and addressing the public’s questions and concerns, the resident engineer can generate good faith with the general public and individuals.

 Construction operations, including temporary closures of streets and driveways, and construction noise (especially at night) may have an adverse effect on residents and businesses adjacent to the project.
-Informing people living and working near the project about the reason for, and the duration of, the activity will go a long way toward a higher degree of acceptance and tolerance.
+Informing people living and working near the project about the reason for, and the duration of the activity, will go a long way towards a higher degree of acceptance and tolerance.
 Timely notice is important.
-Also consider rescheduling construction activity around major business or public events.
+Also consider rescheduling construction activity around major businesses or public events.

 The necessity for residential relocations should be considered during constructability reviews and, if necessary, discussed at project development team meetings.
 Details for temporary relocations appear in Section 10.10.05.01, “Temporary Residential Lodging due to Nighttime Construction Work,” of the Right of Way Manual.